gist-sustainability/climatextract/docs/getting-started/quickstart.md

 ## Using a Configuration File

-For more control, use the `climxtract.toml` configuration file:
+For more control, create a `climxtract.toml` configuration file:

 ```python
 from climatextract import extract